mcsnolte/Text-UpsideDown/README.md

 AUTHOR
 ======

-This software is copyright (c) 2007 by Marcel Grünauer and Mike Doherty. perl6 port: 2016 Steve Nolte
+This software is copyright (c) 2007 by Marcel Grünauer and Mike Doherty.
+Steve (mcsnolte) Nolte ported it to Perl 6 in 2016.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.